Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2bk0Yp7BSi4.md

 ### Transcript

-> do you need to make another engine upgrade to make the cyber wagon wheels round that's such a good question, yeah cyber wagon wheels won't be round until unreal engine five i i think like i don't i think we need the tech we need what's it called the
+> do you need to make another engine upgrade to make the cyber wagon wheels round that's such a good question, yeah cyber wagon wheels won't be round until unreal engine five- I think like I don't I think we need the tech we need what's it called the
 >
 > [Music]
 >